stharding/function-plotter/README.md

 #### Helper Functions: ####

-The utility of the function plotter is greatly expanded by the ability to define custom function which can be called by the expression evaluator.
+The utility of the function plotter is greatly expanded by the ability to define custom functions which can be called by the expression evaluator.

 Functions which do not have a closed form or are otherwise best suited to iterative (or approximate) evaluation can be plotted by defining a helper